samucodesh/intro/docs/becoming-a-maintainer/issues-and-pull-requests.md

 When triaging bug issues, you want to make time to reproduce the bug to understand the problem.
 If you cannot reproduce the bug, reach out to other team members to see if they can reproduce it.
 If you are a solo maintainer, reply to the issue's original poster to gain more information and context.

-Then, you need to define whether the bug is considered critical, medium, or small.
+Then, you need to determine whether the bug is considered critical, medium, or small.

 #### Critical Bugs

-When an open issue contains a bug that is a major blocker and has affected the functionality of the whole application or website, you can consider it as high priority or critical.
-This kind of bug has to be fixed immediately.
+When an open issue contains a bug that is a major blocker and has affected the functionality of the whole application or website, you can consider it high priority or critical.
+This kind of bug must be fixed immediately.

 Labeling these issues as `critical` or `high-priority` is best so the team knows they must address them first.
 Consider using labels in different colors.
 Bright red or orange label colors are a good choice because they indicate the level of seriousness and are easier to spot in a list of issues.

-For critical bug fixes, it is best to have core team members or regular contributors work on these issues to ensure that it is done well and promptly.
+For critical bug fixes, it is best to have core team members or regular contributors work on these issues to ensure that they are done well and promptly.
 You can use a label like `core team work` to indicate that this issue is only open for select members.

 #### Small to Medium Bugs

 A bug that is not affecting the functionality of your application is not considered critical.
 You can categorize bugs as medium-level when you can fix them after deploying an upcoming release.
-Those you may or may not include in the development are considered small bugs.
+Those you may or may not include in development are considered small bugs.

 You can open these issues up for anyone to work on.
-Some of these issues might be small enough that it would be a good opportunity for a new contributor.
+Some of these issues might be small enough that they would be a good opportunity for a new contributor.
 Label the issue with a `good first issue` or `first timers only` in this situation.

 ### Feature Labeled Issues

 When triaging feature requests, you want to ensure it is a good fit for your project and that you are interested in adding it.
 Reach out to the original poster of the issue to see if they want to work on it.
 If they agree, go ahead and assign that issue to them.
-Otherwise, add a `help wanted` or `accepting PRs` label on it.
+Otherwise, add a `help wanted` or `accepting PRs` label to it.

 Suppose the feature is a good fit for the project but is complex.
 Consider working on it yourself or having a core team member assigned.
-Large features affecting many files and moving parts in your application should be handled by someone experienced with the codebase and won't create more problems.
+Large features affecting many files and moving parts in your application should be handled by someone experienced with the codebase and who won't create more problems.

 Sometimes, users will ask for features already on the roadmap or being worked on by another contributor.
 If so, you can politely respond to let them know about the status.
 Here is a template that you can use for a response: